What's a Dynasty Trust?

 You should not leave an important documents and decisions to luck.
 There are non-legal providers who provide everybody with a template trust.
 Leaving such matters to chance greatly increases the risk of having the trust be broken or your family not enjoying the planned upon tax benefits.
 Our Wyoming Trust Attorney helped draft Wyoming's trust laws and with us you will be in good hands.

 Generation Skipping Transfer Tax

 Poor planning can erode the value of a trust over time through unnecessary taxation.
 A Dynasty trust avoids the gift tax (which is incurred when living), estate tax (when the giver passes away), and the GST (occurs when transferring assets to a beneficiary that's at least two generations removed from the giver).
 GST currently imposes a tax rate equal to the highest marginal tax rate.
 Proper planning can limit or avoid these taxes altogether.

-We charge $5,000 to establish an asset protection trust and accompanying private trust company.
+We charge $7,500 to establish an asset protection trust, or $7,500 if you desire an accompanying private trust company.
 If there are advanced estate tax planning considerations, or you desire additional trusts, then there are additional costs.
-The ongoing maintenance costs are $500 per year.
+The ongoing maintenance costs begin at $500 per year.
 Please contact us if you have additional questions about pricing.

 Wyoming's legislature has worked hard to make us a preeminent trust jurisdiction.
 Our trust laws have been designed to attract capital through nation, and world, leading asset protection and tax benefits.
 For example, Wyoming has no state income taxes.
 Our trusts can also contain a spendthrift clause which makes it difficult for creditor's to attach to a beneficiaries beneficial interest.
 While a Wyoming Dynasty Trust is irrevocable, our state is flexible in allowing the trust documents to be altered as your family's needs change.
 Contact us today for more information on establishing a Dynasty Trust in Wyoming.